Venkata1801/Project_Kub_cluster_App/README.md

 # Project Name :Kubernetes Vote application
-This project demonstrates hoe to deploy a microservices-based Voting application using kubernetes.
+This project demonstrates how to deploy a microservices-based Voting application using kubernetes.
 This application allows user to between two options example cats vs dogs.

 # Deployment of the Kubernetes Cluster
 Step 1 : Login to the GCP Via - https://console.cloud.google.com/kubernetes/